Ansh7473/union_autobot/README.md

 - **Sepolia to Holesky ETH USDC, LINK, EURC** transfers
 -  **Holesky to Sepolia ETH USDC, LINK, EURC** transfers
 - **ADDING MORE CHAIN SOON
-- CODE IS OBSTRUCTED SO NO ONE CAN COMPLAIN AND MAKE OUR TESTENT EFFORTS WASTE
+- CODE IS OBFUSTRICATED SO NO ONE CAN COMPLAIN AND MAKE OUR TESTENT EFFORTS WASTE

 ## ⚡️ Installation